Haworthia truncata var. minor Breuer

 Soil: All Haworthias do not like their roots to remain wet for prolonged periods, so their potting soil should be well-drained.
 Use a commercial succulent potting mix or make your own.

 Hardiness: Haworthias like warmer temperatures in the summer but cool in the winter.
 However, they do not like being too cold.
 H. truncata var. minor can withstand temperatures as low as 30 to 50 °F (-1.1 to 10 °C), USDA hardiness zones 10a to 11b.

 Repotting: These succulents are generally slow-growing and can stay in the same pot for years.
-For best health, H. truncata var. minor should be repotted into fresh soil every two to three years.
+However, for best health, H. truncata var. minor should be repotted into fresh soil every two to three years.